-In anticipation, and preparedness of this, we tried to accommodate her surroundings (her room) by making it as friendly and inviting as possible.
-So as to not freak her out when she awakes in the middle of the night, we put up glow in the dark stars on her ceiling, placed two night lights in her room (one a globe, the other a cutesy ceramic teddy bear), left the light on in the bathroom adjacent to her bedroom and left an iPad by her bed playing a recording of children’s bedtime stories.
-We also, for our own ease, have the baby monitor setup in our room to watch and listen in on her, have a nightlight in both the hallway and our room should we not hear her if she wakes up and makes the short trek towards our bedroom down the hall.
+In anticipation and preparedness of this, we tried to accommodate her surroundings (her room) by making it as friendly and inviting as possible.
+We put up glow in the dark stars on her ceiling, placed two night lights in her room (one a globe, the other a cutesy ceramic teddy bear), left the light on in the bathroom adjacent to her bedroom and left an iPad by her bed playing a recording of children’s bedtime stories.
+We also, for our comfort, have the baby monitor set up in our room to watch and listen in on her, have a nightlight in both the hallway and our room should we not hear her if she wakes up and makes the short trek towards our bedroom down the hall.

 Even as I write this, once again alone in bed, the nightlight in my bedroom on (you will understand why in a minute), my wife in my daughter’s room putting her to bed, every noise the house makes jars me and chills me to the bone.
 My imagination is running rampant, conjuring images of things and shadows lurking in the dark throughout the house, or worse, in the bedroom with me.
 I feel vulnerable and a little uneasy because of the “nightmare” I had last night.

-I remember very little of what I dreamed about.
+I remember very little of my dream.
 All I could remember was that I was asleep in a hotel room by myself.
-I don’t know why I was in said hotel but I did know where and which hotel and room I was in.
+I don’t know why I was in said hotel, but I did know where and which hotel and room I was in.
 I need to explain a little back story before I proceed.

-The floors were a natural wood that gave off a piercing screech with each step taken.
-Everything was so quiet that I was afraid I would awake everyone in the Inn with each step I took.
-I tried my best to tip-toe so as to not cause any “ruckus” but my daughter had other plans and the noise was cringe-worthy.
+The floors were a natural wood that gave off a deafening screech with each step taken.
+Everything was so quiet that I was afraid I would wake everyone in the Inn with each step I took.
+I tried my best to tip-toe so as to not cause any “ruckus” but my daughter had other plans, and the noise was cringe-worthy.
 I picked her up and immediately put her on the bed where a loud screech emanated from the metallic mattress coils.
 I threw my arms up in the air in defeat.
 Exhausted, we slipped into our PJs and climbed into bed – all three of us.
 This was pre-“bed training”.
-Work and driving drained me of all remaining energy and I was in sleep land in a snap of the finger.
-That is, until a frantic spouse woke me up at around 3 AM.
+Work and driving drained me of all remaining energy, and I was in sleep land in a snap of the finger.
+That is until a frantic spouse woke me up at around 3 AM.

 My wife whispered loudly to me in the dark as she shook me awake.
-If it was my attention she seeked, it was my now grumpy attention she got.
-I opened my eyes and strained to see in the dark but all I could make out was the light of the corridor that creeped in through the foot of the door on my right and a faint blue light outside two stories below on the street level to my left.
+If it was my attention she sought, it was my grumpy attention she got.
+I opened my eyes and strained to see in the dark, but all I could make out was the light of the corridor that crept in through the foot of the door on my right and a faint blue light outside two stories below on the street level to my left.
 Everything in between was blackness.

 “There’s someone in the room,” she whispered to me.

 I jolted to face the darkness.
 My voice was gone as I struggled to shout.
 “Help, help!”
 The voice inside my head screamed as I reached towards the lamp or phone beside the bed but I could not find it.
 I did not dare to turn around for fear of what I may come face to face with.
 “Help, help!”
-I shouted as loud as I could but they only came out as whispers.
+I shouted as loud as I could, but they only came out as whispers.
 I stretched my arms, searching for the lamp at my bedside table.
-I stumbled my way towards the night table, feeling my way along the head board and as I did so I thought I saw a figure, darker than the night itself beside the table.
-At this point I thought it was my wife marveling at the sight of me being terrified as it is a rare occurrence.
+I stumbled my way towards the night table, feeling my way along the headboard and as I did so, I thought I saw a figure, darker than the night itself beside the table.
+At this point, I deduced it was my wife marveling at the sight of me being terrified as it is a rare occurrence.
 I envisioned her in the dark, giggling and getting a kick out of the whole ordeal.
 This, believe it or not, was my salvation.
 My nerves calmed.
 I regained composure and heard my voice.

 “Hello.”
 It was not a question but, rather, an authoritative statement.
 I was angry at my wife.
 How could she do this to me?
 I thought.
 At the same time, I was impressed.
 Never had she scared me like this before – not even remotely close.
 And here she has me, whether intentional or unintentional, nearly having me wet the bed which would have been both hilarious and utterly embarrassing.

 Then, I hear the “comforting” sound of a toilet flush.
 Relief.
 It was my wife.
 She had awoken to use the bathroom.
-I hear her feet dragging against the carpet in the corridor as she approached our bedroom.
-My eyes were still tilted towards the doorway.
-The sound of her feet dragging grew closer.
+I listen to her feet dragging against the carpet in the corridor as she approached our bedroom.
+My eyes faced the doorway, the sound of her feet grew closer.
 I hoped it was her.
 I saw a hand just outside the small opening of the door grip the doorknob and push the door open.

 “You haven’t slept?”

 I looked at her and told her that I did.
 She smiled at me and chuckled.
 She didn’t believe me and thought I was only saying that as to avoid a lecture on why I should go to bed early.
 I didn’t return the smile.
-I told her that I was asleep and began to tell her of the night’s events.
+I told her that I was asleep and began to recount the night’s events.
 She listened with keen interest as she lay beside me and tried to comprehend what had happened.
-She relayed to me that something was trying to wake me for some reason.
-This scared me.
+She relayed to me that something wanted to wake me for some reason.
+A thought that freaked me out.
 Was something trying to warn me?
 Warn me about what?
 I told her what I could remember about the dream I was having.
 I told her about being at The Hartness Inn in my dream.
-This, of course, prompted her to recount her story of what happened that first night we were there and of the sound she heard in our room.
+This, of course, prompted her to recount her story of what happened that first night we were there and of the sound, she heard in our room.

 What if, somehow, my present being went to the hotel room at The Hartness Room that night a little over a year ago.
-What if the noise my wife heard that night in Eleen’s Room was actually me – another me!
-This could, in theory of course, explain how/why I saw myself asleep in the hotel room.
+What if the noise my wife heard that night in Eileen’s Room was actually me – another me!
+This could, in theory, of course, explain how/why I saw myself asleep in the hotel room.
 And what if those hands I felt that jolted me awake in complete terror were the hands of my wife in another “space” (in Eileen’s Room) waking me up to tell me that there was someone in the room!
-This is absolutely strange in a Twilight Zone sort of way and it was just downright creepy!
+This is strange in a Twilight Zone sort of way, and it was just downright creepy!